 Cybersecurity Awareness Training

-Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for USC staff only.
+Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for USC faculty and staff.

 Report an Information Security Incident

 To report an information security incident such as suspicious emails or suspected unauthorized access to your computer, please contact the ITS Customer Support Center.